kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 *Snitching on Kel Algwinn is for some reason hardcoded to always give -5 alignment; similarly, rescuing the hopefuls from Shaardan is hardcoded to give +3 alignment.*

 By delaying the placement of the Solari crystal until after Lehon, we're able to streamline the alignment route as much as possible.
+In particular, we're able to:

+ - Skip giving credits to the beggars in the Undercity
+ - Skip rescuing the Duros from the Sith Base
+ - Side with Uthar and kill Yuthura in the Tomb of Naga Sadow
-In particular, we're able to skip giving credits to the beggars in the Undercity, rescuing the Duros from the Sith Base, and fighting Uthar at all by siding with him.
-We can also kill Komad Fortuna before the bantha escort to avoid talking with him after the escort.
+ - Kill Komad Fortuna before the bantha escort to avoid talking with him after the escort

 Each light side action we do is actually the fastest option at that point; every single one comes from just mashing the conversation that you're in, instead of going out of our way to avoid the light side points.
 It's possible to equip the Solari crystal after Lehon as long as you stay true to the light side and are at either exactly 40 alignment, or 42 alignment or higher going into the Bastila fight.

 ## Route Overview